-Doctors often refer to the pituitary gland as the “master gland” because it controls the release of hormones from other endocrine glands, such as the thyroid and adrenal glands.
-It regulates a number of important functions in the body such as our temperature, thyroid activity, growth during childhood, urine production, male testosterone production, and female ovulation, estrogen production, and lactation.
+Doctors often refer to the pituitary gland as the master gland because, along with the hypothalamus, it controls the release of hormones from the other endocrine glands, such as the thyroid and the adrenal glands.

 Types of Pituitary Tumors

-With the exception of nonfunctional tumors, pituitary gland tumors are classified by the type of hormone they secrete.
+With the exception of nonfunctioning adenomas, pituitary gland adenomas are classified by the type of hormone they secrete.

-These pituitary tumors make a hormone called adrenocorticotropic hormone (ACTH).
-When the body makes too much ACTH, it causes a disorder known as Cushing’s disease.
+- ACTH-Secreting Adenomas These pituitary tumors make a hormone called adrenocorticotropic hormone (ACTH).
+When the body makes too much ACTH, it results in excess cortisol production from the adrenal glands and causes a disorder known as Cushing’s disease.

 Pituitary Tumor Risk Factors